 When you start your seeds indoors, you will want to make sure your seeds are mature enough to plant outdoors after the last frost has passed and the soil is starting to warm up.
 Planting dates, or the specific number of weeks you will need to accomplish, this will be determined by each specific plant variety.

 For example, herbs and veggies with a shorter growing season, such as pepper and tomato seeds, should be started inside around six to eight weeks before the last frost date.
-Other plants with a longer growing season, such as beans and peas, merely need to be soaked indoors for a day or two before being transplanted outdoors.

 For best results, it is best to research each individual plant in relation to your growing zone.
 But in general, there are a few seed starting rules you can follow, and we’ll go over those in this article.